craftercms/docs/source/reference/modules/deployer/index.rst

 .. note:: When this target is used, the value of ``repo_url`` must be a supported Git URL (HTTP or SSH)

-.. note:: For more details about setting up a serverless delivery see :ref:`newIa-setup-serverless-delivery`
+.. note:: For more details about setting up a serverless delivery see :ref:`setup-serverless-delivery`

 """"""""""""""""""""""
 AWS Cloudformed Target